dudeperf3ct/dudeperf3ct.github.io/content/posts/ultrascale_zero_deepspeed.md

 ShowBreadCrumbs: true
 math: true
 ---

-Hugging Face released a fantastic [open-source book](https://huggingface.co/spaces/nanotron/ultrascale-playbook) for training LLMs on up to 12,000 GPUs.

 In the [previous post](https://dudeperf3ct.github.io/posts/ultrascale_data_parallelism/) of this series, we looked at how data parallelism lets us distribute LLM training across many GPUs.
 Data parallelism (DP) is memory-inefficient because model states - model parameters, gradients and optimizer states are redundantly stored on every GPU.
 This memory consumption can be significantly reduced using sharding techniques such as Zero Redundancy Optimizer (ZeRO).
 The various ZeRO strategies help reduce the memory consumption by partitioning the model states - the model parameters, gradients and optimizer states across GPUs.